MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

   alt: Hosting a vanity .onion address on the Tor network using Docker
 ---

-# Using 1-up Tor script to export a service to the internet
+# Using Tor script to create a Tor network hidden service with vanity .onion address and export a service to the internet

 ## Tor is not hidden